Todd75/gallery-of-horns/README.md

 Actual time needed to complete: 5 minutes

+Number and Name of Feature: Display Images

+Estimate of time needed to complete: 2 hours

+Start Time:

+Finish Time:

+Actual time needed to complete:

+Number and Name of Feature: Allow Users to Vote

+Estimate of time needed to complete: 1 hours

+Start Time:

+Finish Time:

+Actual time needed to complete:

+Number and Name of Feature: Bootstrap

+Estimate of time needed to complete: 1 hours

+Start Time:

+Finish Time:

+Actual time needed to complete:

 Number and Name of Feature:

 Estimate of time needed to complete:

 Start Time: